sendgrid/docs/source/API_Reference/Web_API_v3/How_To_Use_The_Web_API_v3/authentication.md

 This will generate the api call as if it was the subuser account itself making the call.
 Just make sure you are using the correct subuser username.

-When authenticating using the on-behalf-of header, you will need to use the API key credentials of the parent account.
+When authenticating using the on-behalf-of header, you will need to use the API key credentials, or basic auth of the parent account.

 {% anchor h3 %}
 Using API Key: